List on Bids44 →

 Essential Checks

-- Check for swollen battery: Place the laptop on a perfectly flat surface and press down gently on the corners.
-If it rocks or the trackpad area bulges, the battery might be swelling.
+11. Swollen Battery Check: Place the laptop on a perfectly flat surface and press gently on all four corners.
+If it rocks or spins, the battery might be swelling and pushing the bottom panel out.
+Also, check for any bulging around the trackpad area.

 Insider Checks

 THE KEYBOARD SHINE TEST: Tilt the laptop under bright light and look at the keys from an angle.
-Heavily-used keys like the spacebar, E, T, A, S, and the trackpad will develop a visible shine as their matte texture wears off.
-If a seller claims “barely used” but these keys are shiny, it’s a clear sign of more extensive use than claimed, which can knock ₹2,000-4,000 off the value.
+Heavily-used keys—especially the spacebar, E, T, A, S, and the left Shift/Ctrl—will develop a visible shine where the matte texture has worn off.
+A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
+If only a few random keys are shiny, it might indicate a partial keyboard replacement, which is worth asking about.
+Missing keycaps mean a ₹500-1,500 replacement per key, or a full keyboard replacement if many are gone.

-THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and let go.
-The screen should stay firmly in place.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then gently let go.
+It should hold its position firmly.
 If it falls open or closes on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
-A hinge repair can cost ₹3,000-6,000, and if it has damaged the chassis, it’s even more.
+A worn hinge can be a ₹2,000-5,000 repair, sometimes requiring a full chassis replacement if the hinge mounts are damaged.

-THE BOTTOM SCREW CHECK: Examine the screws on the bottom case.
-If they show tool marks, scratches, or are slightly different colours or types, the laptop has been opened.
-This isn’t always bad—could be an SSD upgrade—but if the seller denies it was ever opened, or can’t explain why, it’s a reason to be suspicious.
-This could indicate hidden repairs or tampering, potentially reducing value by ₹2,000-5,000.
+THE BOTTOM SCREW CHECK: Look closely at the screws on the bottom panel.
+If they show tool marks, scratches, or are slightly different colours or types, the laptop has definitely been opened.
+This isn’t always bad—it could be for an SSD upgrade or cleaning—but if the seller denies it was ever opened, or can’t explain why, it’s a red flag.
+A poorly opened laptop can lead to stripped screws (₹500-1,000 fix) or internal damage.

 Common Scams to Watch For (India 2026)

-Fake Extended Warranty Claims: Sellers sometimes claim the laptop has an active extended warranty or accidental damage protection, which has long expired.
-Always verify any warranty claims directly on Acer’s India support website using the laptop’s serial number.
-Don’t take their word for it.
+Fake Extended Warranty Claims: A seller might claim the laptop has an extended warranty or Acer Care coverage that is either fake or has already expired.
+Always verify any warranty claims directly on Acer’s official support website using the laptop’s serial number.
+Don’t take the seller’s word for it.

 Seller’s Guide — How to Maximize Your Acer Swift Go 14 Resale